abdorizak/Learn-Swift-Programming-Language/Loops/Loops.md

 # Swift Loops

-loop are used to repeat a block of code like if you want to print `Hello World` 100 times loops will help you to print `Hello World` using loop. swift loops are 3 types:
+loops are used to repeat a block of code like if you want to print `Hello World` 100 times loops will help you to print `Hello World` using loop. swift loops are 3 types:

 - For in loop